Year 1

 Writing

 At St Margaret's Primary Academy we follow CUSP for our writing curriculum.
 The CUSP curriculum is a vocabulary rich, knowledge based approach to help develop pupils' retrieval, vocabulary and deepen their learning.
-During the Autumn 1 term, Year 1 will be learning about foundational skills in writing using their reading texts 'Family and Me' and 'This is Our House'.
-The children will also be learning about poetry, focusing on patterns and rhymes, as well as writing a setting description.
+During the Autumn 2 term, Year 1 will be writing their own setting descriptions, completing instructional writing and writing stories with familiar settings.

 Maths

 At St Margaret's Primary Academy we adopt a mastery approach to teach maths lessons.
 The mastery approach supports children in becoming fluent and confident mathematicians.
 Maths lessons include ‘Flashback 4’ where children recap 4 previously learnt skills, fluency activities and opportunities for children to apply their knowledge to reasoning and problem solving.
-This half term we will be covering place value within 10 and addition and subtraction within 10.
+This half term we will be covering addition and subtraction within 10 and looking at 2D and 3D shapes.

 Science